 Law Review Articles

 - The Master of the Complaint?
-Pleadings In Our Inegalitarian Age, in A Critical Guide to Civil Procedure (Coleman et al. eds.) (forthcoming 2020)
+Pleadings In Our Inegalitarian Age, in A Guide to Civil Procedure: Integrating Critical Legal Perspectives (Brooke D. Coleman et al. eds., New York University Press forthcoming 2022)

 - SNAP’s Time Limit: Emerging Issues in Litigation and Implementation, Clearinghouse Review (Apr.
 2017) (co-authored with MacKenzie Speer)